Wisconsin Megabucks Review

 As you may have figured out from the winning teacher above, there are two payout options available to winners.
 The first option—which will result in you winning the full estimated jackpot amount—is a 25-year annuity option.
 This option results in the entire jackpot amount being paid equally in annual payments over 25 years.
 The second option is a cash lump sum option.
-As with most lotteries that offer such an option, including Powerball and Mega Millions, this option heavily penalises the winner and drastically reduces the amount of money paid out.
+As with most lotteries that offer such an option, this option heavily penalises the winner and drastically reduces the amount of money paid out.

 Sadly, the taxes on lottery winnings in Wisconsin are not something to be happy about.
 For all winnings over $2,000, a state tax of 7.65% is deducted.
 If winnings are over $5,000, a further 24% is taken off the final payout to cover federal taxes.
 This means that if you are the lucky winner of the jackpot, you will be unlucky enough to have to pay 31.65% of your winnings to the taxman.

 Amazingly, even in the times that we are living in at the moment, it is not possible to purchase Wisconsin Megabucks tickets online.
 Plenty of other lotteries are readily available on a variety of online lottery sites, so the fact that this lottery is not is somewhat astounding.
 Personally, we feel that this is a significant oversight on behalf of the Wisconsin Lottery and something that we hope they are working on fixing.

 Wisconsin Megabucks Lottery – Is It Worth Playing?